Towards Robust and Reproducible Active Learning Using Neural Networks: Additional Experiments

+In this experiment, we evaluated how does the accuracy compare when an active learning method chosen for one task architecture (e.g. VGG16), is used to train another task model (e.g. ResNet18).
+We conduct an experiment by storing the indices of sample set drawn in an AL iteration on the source network (VGG16), and use them to train the target network (ResNet18 and WRN-28-2).
+From \cref{tab:cifar10_transfer_experiments}, we observe the inconsistency in performance of AL methods.
+For example, on CIFAR10 with Resnet18, Coreset achieves consistently best performance.
+However, this observation does not hold true for strongly-regularized models.
+We also note that for ResNet18 target architecture, the RSB-SR model outperforms the best AL approach (coreset with ResNet18) in all the AL iterations, though DBAL-SR appears at the top with an accuracy of 93.34\% at 40\% labeled data.
+We therefore conclude that the AL methods are sensitive to the model architecture being used.

-\subsection{Additional Experiments}
+\section{Additional Experiments}

-\textbf{Noisy Oracle}: In this experiment, we sought to evaluate the stability of regularized network to labels from a noisy oracle.
+\textbf{Noisy Oracle:} In this experiment, we sought to evaluate the stability of strongly regularized network to labels from a noisy oracle.
 We experimented with two levels of oracle noise by randomly permuting labels of 10\% and 20\% of samples in the set drawn by random sampling baseline at each iteration.
-From results in Table \ref{tab:NOISY_cifar_10_swa_randaug}, we found that the drop in accuracy for the model regularized by RA and SWA was nearly half ($3\%$) compared with the model trained without these regularizations ($6\%$) on both $30\%$ and $40\%$ data splits.
+From results in \cref{tab:NOISY_cifar_10_swa_randaug}, we found that the drop in accuracy for the strongly-regularized model regularized was nearly half ($3\%$) compared to its complement model trained ($6\%$) on both $30\%$ and $40\%$ data splits.
 Our findings suggest that the noisy pseudolabels generated for the unlabelled set $U$ by model $\phi$, when applied in conjunction with appropriate regularization, should help improve model's performance.
-Additional results using AL methods in this setting are shared in the supplementary section. \textbf{Active Learning Sample Set Overlap}: For interested readers, we discuss the extent of overlap among the sample sets drawn by AL methods in the supplementary section.
+Additional results using AL methods in this setting are shared in the supplementary material.\\

+\textbf{Active Learning Sample Set Overlap:} For interested readers, we discuss the extent of overlap among the sample sets drawn by AL methods in supplementary. \\

+\textbf{Optimizer Choices:} Different AL studies have reported different optimizer choices in their experiments.
+In this light, we analyze the optimizer chosen by AutoML and we analyze it on CIFAR10.
+The results are present in supplementary section.
+Contrary to the previous studies where the optimizer is fixed in advance, we found that both adam and sgd optimizer can sometimes work better than the other.